 Oh this isn’t a “Sales” Job

 Brandon told me a story not too long ago about a sales manager who said those very words to a candidate he was trying to recruit.
-She (the candidate) took his word for it and entered the business only to discover that this was a lot harder when it came to making money than her last desk job and exited the business within a few months.
+She (the candidate) took his word for it and entered the business only to discover that it was a lot harder when it came to making money than her last desk job and subsequently exited the business within a few months.

-Truth is, however, the sales manager was telling the truth…kind of.
-My job isn’t a sales job, it’s a marketing job.
+However, the sales manager was telling the truth…kind of.
+My job isn’t a sales job; it’s a marketing job.
 What’s the difference?
 Aren’t marketers just really good liars?

 Perhaps the term “marketing” in the traditional sense isn’t the best way to describe what we (agents) do.
-It’s really a business of shameless self-promotion, for better or worse.
+For better or worse, it’s really a business of shameless self-promotion.
+However, for the sake of brevity, we’ll just stick with the term “marketing.”

 That’s not the case in this business.

-Sure, there are some who work for fringe type captive companies that have a limited basket of goods (probably best to steer clear of these by the way), but for the most part, agents have the autonomy to offer whatever business they want.
+Sure, there are some who work for fringe-type captive companies that have a limited basket of goods (probably best to steer clear of these, by the way), but for the most part, agents have the autonomy to offer whatever business they want.